RealProtonOfficial/Rewards/user-frontend/README.md

 ### Login

-Login using your new accont details to view the user home screen.
+Login using your new account details to view the user home screen.

 ### My Refferal Link